CT Scans Vs. MRIs: Differences, Benefits, And Risks - Healthline

 Risks

-Both CT scans and MRIs pose some risks when used.
-The risks are based on the type of imaging as well as how the imaging is performed.
+Both CT scans and MRIs pose some potential risks, which depend on the type of imaging and how it is performed.

 CT scan risks include: